julisotoh/Databricks_learning/Machine_Learning_PCA.md

 transform()
 ```

-`StandardScaler`, which I used during Feature Engineering, follows a similar pattern because it needs to learn statistics from the data before applying the standardization.
+`StandardScaler` follows a similar pattern because it needs to learn
+statistics from the data before applying the standardization.

 ```text
 StandardScaler